Survival Guide for Allergy Season

 The most common allergens are pollens and dust mites.
 Allergic rhinoconjunctivitis, or hay fever, is the allergic response to pollen.
 It causes inflammation and swelling of the lining of the nose, as well as the protective tissue of the eyes (conjunctiva).
 Symptoms include sneezing, congestion, and itchy, watery eyes.
 Treatment options include over-the-counter and prescription oral and topical medications.
 These medications include antihistamines, intranasal cromolyn, intranasal steroids, oral anti-leukotrienes, oral decongestants and others.
 Among the most effective strategies to reduce allergic rhinoconjunctivitis symptoms is avoidance.

 Avoiding pollen exposure by staying indoors when pollen counts are high, closing windows and using air conditioning will help reduce symptoms.
 Avoidance of indoor allergens such as dust mites and mold spores entails measures to reduce indoor humidity.
 Dust mite exposure can also be reduced by mattress/box spring and pillow encasement, and washing all bedding in hot cycle frequently.
 Avoiding pets is a challenge for many patients, but can be a very important factor in improving symptoms of allergic rhinoconjunctiviitis and/or asthma.
-When avoidance measures combined with regular use of medications is not effective, not feasible or not desirable, immunotherapy (allergy shots) may be considered.
+When avoidance measures combined with regular use of medications is not effective, not feasible or not desirable, immunotherapy (allergy shots or a small tablet under the tongue, called sublingual) may be considered.

 - Dust mites: Dust mites are microscopic insects that live in dust and in the fibers of household objects not frequently laundered, such as pillows, mattresses, carpet and upholstery.
 Dust mites require warm, humid areas to grow and proliferate.
 The symptoms of dust mite allergy are similar to those of pollen allergy, and also can be associated with symptoms of asthma such as wheezing and coughing.
 To help avoid dust mite allergens, try using dust mite covers (air-tight plastic/polyurethane covers) over pillows, mattresses and box springs.
 Also, remove carpeting or vacuum frequently using a vacuum cleaner with high efficiency filters.
 Treatment frequently also includes medications and/or allergen immunotherapy (allergy shots).